-3.7.2.1 User defined events
+3.6.2.1 User defined events

 The monitoring functions of the device can be configured for user defined events.
 By default, events are deactivated (Action set to None).
-Contrary to device alarms, the events only work while the DC terminal is switched on.
-It means, for instance, that you can't detect undervoltage (UVD) anymore after switching the DC terminal off and the voltage would still be sinking.
-The following events can be configured independently and separately for sink and source mode:
+Contrary to device alarms, the events only work while the DC input is switched on.
+It means, for instance, that you cannot detect undervoltage (UVD) anymore after switching the DC input off and the source lower it.

+The following events can be configured independently:

 Event Meaning Description Range UVD UnderVoltage Detection Triggers an event if the DC voltage falls below the defined threshold.
-0 VU Nom OVD OverVoltage Detection Triggers an event if the DC voltage exceeds the defined threshold.
-UCD UnderCurrent Detection Triggers an event if the DC current falls below the defined threshold.
+OVD OverVoltage Detection Triggers an event if the DC voltage exceeds the defined threshold.
+0 VU Nom UCD UnderCurrent Detection Triggers an event if the DC current falls below the defined threshold.
 0 AI Nom OCD OverCurrent Detection Triggers an event if the DC current exceeds the defined threshold.
 0 AI Nom OPD OverPower Detection Triggers an event if the DC power exceeds the defined threshold.
 0 WP Nom

 These events shall not be confused with alarms such as OT and OVP which are for device protection.
-User defined events can, however, if set to action "Alarm", switch off the DC terminal and thus protect the load, like a sensitive electronic application.
+User defined events can, however, if set to action "Alarm", switch off the DC input and thus protect the source, like a sensitive electronic application.